Request an appointment

 China is teeming with people and a culture very different to that found in Western Europe.
 It is a land of many contrasts but travellers generally stay healthy and well if they follow standard common-sense healthcare advice.

 Each traveller will require a consultation with regard to their specific trip itinerary and please bare in mind that this information only contains guidelines.
+Find your local TMB travel health clinic to arrange a consultation before you travel to China.

 Loading ‘world-news’ block.